hugocornellier/hugocornellier/README.md

 ## 📃 I love documentation

 Not many developers like to write documentation, but I do.
 I believe that a well-documented codebase is as important as the code itself.
 It’s like a story, telling what the code can do and how it works.
 I always try to write clear, concise, and useful documentation.
-My go-to documentation tool is <a href="https://obsidian.md/" target="_blank">Obsidian.md</a>.

 Whenever I write documentation, I try to keep the following steps in mind to ensure the reader gets the most out of it: